jgillick/jira-changelog/README.md

 ### JIRA setup

-Before configuring the app, register a user in Jira which will be used to retrieve and update tickets.
-Then create an [Auth Token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for this user; this will be used to authenticate the user with this tool.
+Before configuring the app, register a new user in Jira for the app to use to retrieve and update tickets.
+Then create an [Auth Token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for this user, which will be used for authentication.
 Jira no longer supports authenticating with password for API calls.

 ### Configuration